National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Location: Ramsgate, Kent

-Aeropeople have partnered with a multinational organisation, global designer and manufacturer of electronic instruments and electromechanical devices company who are now looking to hire a permanent Hydraulic Test Engineer, to be based at their site in Ramsgate, Kent.
-The successful candidate will be expected to be on site 5 days per week.
+Aeropeople have partnered with a global designer and manufacturer of electronic instruments and electromechanical devices who are now looking to hire a permanent Hydraulic Test Engineer, to be based at their site in Ramsgate.
+The successful candidate would be expected to be on site 5 days per week.

 Established more than 60 years ago, the company employ more than 21,000 employees in 35 different countries.
-It is leading global provider of industrial technology solutions serving a diverse set of attractive niche markets, recognised as global provider of third-party MRO services to commercial, regional and general aviation customers as well as military, helicopter and business jet markets.
+They are a leading global provider of industrial technology solutions serving a diverse set of attractive niche markets, recognised as a global provider of third-party MRO services to commercial, regional and general aviation customers as well as military, helicopter and business jet markets.
+As a global manufacturer of electronic instruments and electromechanical devices they offer specialised services for more than 5,000 components over a variety of aircraft systems with capabilities covering aircraft windings, electrical power, hydraulic components, landing gear and safety equipment.

 Main Responsibilities: